Why Algorithms Preferred Over Flowcharts?

 Step 6: display it is not even

 Step 7: End

 The algorithm is written in simple and understandable language.
 One can easily write the code for this.
-This is not possible in case of a flowchart as there are conditional statements like the if….else statement given in the algorithm.
-Many top organizations prefer algorithms over flowcharts for writing codes.
+This is not possible in the case of a flowchart as there are conditional statements like the if-else statement given in the algorithm.
+Many top organizations prefer flowcharts over algorithms for writing codes.
 It is the best way to get a proper understanding of the code in simpler language.